Abstract:

 Pseudomonas sp.) possessed the capabilities of phosphate solubilization, nitrogen fixation, siderophore production, indole-3-acetic acid (IAA) secretion and extracellular polysaccharide (EPS) synthesis.
 Among them, OvR548 and OvR687 also exhibited strong biofilm formation abilities.
 Pot experiments demonstrated that inoculation with these three strains significantly alleviated the inhibitory effects of drought on

-Medicago sativa seedlings: it promoted the accumulation of plant height, root length, leaf area and biomass, increased chlorophyll content and relative water content, reduced cell membrane damage and reactive oxygen species (ROS) accumulation, and effectively mitigated drought stress-induced damage to plants.
-Additionally, these strains showed a strong potential for improving plant tolerance to drought, further enhancing the ecological adaptability of crops under water scarcity conditions.
+Medicago sativa seedlings.
+The inoculation of the strains increased the plant height, root length, leaf area, biomass accumulation, chlorophyll content, and relative water content, while reducing the cell membrane damage and reactive oxygen species (ROS) accumulation, thus effectively mitigating drought stress-induced damage to plants.
+Additionally, these strains showed strong potential for improving plant tolerance to drought, further enhancing the ecological adaptability of crops under water scarcity conditions.
 In conclusion, the rhizosphere of